 - Fall semester July 1

 - Spring semester October 15

-- Training cruise/Cadet Shipping/Co-op March 1
+- Training cruise March 1

-The application must be accompanied by such documentation as required by the Director of Admissions to establish justification for consideration.
+The application must be accompanied by such additional information as required by the Director of Admissions to establish justification for favorable consideration.
 Applying for readmission requires:

 - 1. a completed application for readmission and \$15 fee prior to the deadlines stated above; - 2. a typed resume to include a description of what you have done during your absence.
-Include: employment, schools attended, courses taken, and a statement for why you wish to return to MMA; - 3. two (2) letters of recommendation from MMA faculty members and/or administrators; - 4. a letter of recommendation from a recent employer; - 5. an official transcript from each school attended since last enrolled at MMA; - 6. written proof from the MMA chief financial officer stating that you are in satisfactory financial standing with the college.
+Include: employment, schools attended, courses taken, and a statement for why you wish to return to MMA; - 3. two (2) letters of recommendation from MMA faculty members and/or administrators; - 4. a letter of recommendation from a recent employer; - 5. an official transcript from each school attended since last enrolled at MMA; - 6. written proof from MMA's Chief Financial Officer stating that you are in satisfactory financial standing with the college.